 The central government is usually referred to as the federal government.
-The constitution divides the federal government into three branches: the executive - the President, Vice President and cabinet; the legislative branch - US Congress (Senate and House of Representatives); and the judicial branch - the federal courts, including the Supreme Court and the lower federal courts (only the Supreme Court is constitutionally mandated).
+The constitution divides the federal government into three branches: the executive (the President, Vice President and cabinet); the legislative branch (US Congress: Senate and House of Representatives); and the judicial branch (the federal courts, including the Supreme Court and the lower federal courts).
+Only the Supreme Court is constitutionally mandated.

-Each of the 50 states also has its own executive, legislature and judicial system.
+Each of the 50 states also has its own executive, legislative and judicial systems.
 This means that there is a profusion of state laws and state cases as well as federal laws and federal cases.
 Effectively there are at least 51 separate legal systems.

 The US Constitution sets out the powers of the federal government; those powers not expressly defined as federal in the Constitution are left to the states.
-Areas of federal law include bankruptcy, patents and copyright, immigration, and foreign and inter-state commerce
+Areas of federal law include bankruptcy, patents and copyright, immigration, and foreign and inter-state commerce.

-Like the UK, the United States has a common law legal system, in which cases are a binding source of law and there is a system of precedent.
+The US, like the UK, has a common law legal system, in which cases are a binding source of law and there is a system of precedent.
 However, the US state of Louisiana has a partly civil law legal system derived from its French and Spanish history.
 Some other states have civil law influences too (such as California), and there are numerous Native American tribal governments.